Code-Institute-Submissions/Fur-Babies-1st/README.md

 ## Design

 I did the design for this website using Balsamiq to create the wireframes.
-I have created wireframes for each page on desktop, tablet and mobile
+I have created wireframes for desktop, tablet and mobile

 |                                                      Home                                                      	|                                                   About                                                   	|                                                   Services                                                   	|                                                   Gallery                                                   	|                                                   Contact                                                   	|
 |:--------------------------------------------------------------------------------------------------------------:	|:---------------------------------------------------------------------------------------------------------:	|:------------------------------------------------------------------------------------------------------------:	|:-----------------------------------------------------------------------------------------------------------:	|:-----------------------------------------------------------------------------------------------------------:	|